Skip to content

 Assemble a schema-B studio.*.v1 evidence bundle from its parts.

 result is the raw MIF result payload; it is embedded as the bundle result and content-addressed — its digest becomes the PROV-O entity digest and the attestation hash chain, so the embedded summary cannot drift from its own attestation.
-Optional blocks (numeric_provenance, formal_certificate, verified_citations) are included only when supplied, matching the contract's additive-field model.
+Optional blocks (numeric_provenance, formal_certificate, verified_citations, and the execution substrate) are included only when supplied, matching the contract's additive-field model.

 merge_trigger_evidence(report, *, started, ended, host, studio_version, regenerated_by='scpn-mif run scenario.json', operator='opaque-id:local', derived_from=None, hmac_key=None)